SIEM Data Parser

 Context & Problem

 Cybersecurity Co.’s customers stream large volumes of third-party security logs into the platform, but each source formats fields differently.
 Raw events were hard for humans to read, inconsistent for detection content, and expensive to normalize in backend code.
 Parser logic lived in engineer-owned scripts, so onboarding a new integration or fixing a broken parser meant opening tickets, waiting on deploys, and guessing at production behavior with little visibility into parser health.
+This work was part of a broader data ingestion system I designed in parallel — including the SIEM Data Connectors UI, which enabled customers to configure and manage their data sources.
+The parser was designed as a companion tool to that system, giving customers a way to normalize and structure the data flowing through their connectors.

 Objectives & Metrics